NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 1. Open Unity's Profiler window `Window > Analysis > Profiler`.
 2. In the Profiler window, click on the "Profiler Modules" dropdown.
 3. Select "Normcore" to see the total bandwidth use across the whole app or modules like "Normcore Audio" to see bandwidth for voice chat only.

+// TODO: Put a note that you may want to set the number of profiler frames in X > Y > Z in order to see enough historical data.

 <video width="100%" controls><source src={profilerSetUp} /></video>